beskyd/100-days-of-code/log.md

+### Day 44: March 2nd, 2017:

+**Today's progress** : Continued An Advanced Guide to CSS Images by M. Mangaliardi.
+Learned some vue.js.
+Also read about ::before and ::after pseudo-elements.

 ### Day 43: March 1st, 2017

 **Today's progress**: Finished Day 2 challenge #dailycssimages (Elephant).
 Started An Advanced Guide by M. Mangaliardy.